holocm/holo-attic/README.md

     sudo make install

 For Arch Linux, an [AUR package](https://aur4.archlinux.org/packages/holo/) is provided.
-Using the packaged form is very desirable since packages using holo tools should reference the `holo` package as a dependency.
+Using the packaged form is very desirable since packages using Holo should reference the `holo` package as a dependency.
 If you don't want to rely on the AUR for this package, you can put the package in a [private package repository](https://www.archlinux.org/pacman/repo-add.8.html).

 Building holo metapackages